-The temperature during the day ranges from 15 to 25°C, making it comfortable for outdoor activities like trekking and camping.
+The temperature during the day ranges from 15 to 25°C, making outdoor activities like trekking and camping comfortable.
 The roads are also open during this time, making it easier to explore the region.

 June to September is the monsoon season in Spiti Valley, but the valley is located in a rain-shadow area, which makes it a relatively dry region.
 The monsoons bring lush greenery to the valley, making it a perfect time for nature lovers to visit.

-September to October is the autumn season in Spiti Valley, and the valley is a riot of colors during this time.
-The trees turn golden, and the valley is surrounded by vibrant hues of yellow, orange, and red.
+September to October is the autumn season in Spiti Valley, and the valley is a riot of colours during this time.
+The trees turn golden, and vibrant yellow, orange, and red hues surround the valley.
 This is a perfect time for photography enthusiasts to capture the stunning beauty of the valley.

 Where to Find Spiti Valley’s Traditional Food

 Spiti Valley is not only known for its breathtaking natural beauty but also for its unique and delicious cuisine.
-Due to its remote location and harsh climate, Spiti Valley has its own distinct food culture that is heavily influenced by Tibetan and Ladakhi cuisines.
+Due to its remote location and harsh climate, Spiti Valley’s distinct food culture is heavily influenced by Tibetan and Ladakhi cuisines.
 Trying these cuisines in is on most people’s list of things to do in Spiti Valley.

 One of the must-try dishes in Spiti Valley is thukpa, a hearty noodle soup made with vegetables and/or meat.
 Another popular dish is momos, steamed or fried dumplings filled with vegetables or meat.